parthhhhh21/picoCTF-writeups/tunn3l v1s10n .md

 ![Screenshot (515)](https://github.com/parthhhhh21/picoCTF-writeups/assets/148140667/f17b611e-feb2-45bc-a79a-7997b9ddc095)

-and got a picture in which it says "notaflag{sorry}"
+and got a picture in which it says "notaflag{sorry}" [couldn't upload the .bmp file]

 It's about 2MB in size for such a tiny image.
 That doesn't seem right.
 Height for a BMP file is at offset 0016h.
 I changed offset 0017h from 0x01 to 0x03.